jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 **Introduction**
 --------------------

-We'll start off by getting you familiar with the Chinook database which you'll be using throughout these problem sets to practice using SQL.
+Let's have a look at the Chinook database which you'll be using throughout the problem sets in this course.

 The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

 **Accessing your Database**
 --------------------

-* Below are some important commands you can use to help explore your new workspace.

-* Type the following commands into your terminal window to get started using SQLite3.
+You'll be accessing sqlite3 from your terminal window.
+First, you'll need to navigate your terminal to the folder you've downloaded.

 ```
 $ cd your/file/path/class_db
 $ ls

+TODO-LIST FOLDER ITEMS HERE
 ```

-Let's log into the Chinook_Sqlite database.
+Now you can log into the Chinook_Sqlite database.
 ```
 $ sqlite3 Chinook_Sqlite.sqlite
 ```
+Welcome to the database!

 **Getting Help**
 --------------------
-Use the help command to find details about all your new database powers.
+You can use the help command at any time to find details about all your new database superpowers.

 ```
 sqlite> .help